 The Substitution Effect and Income Effect

-For example, if private universities increase their tuition by 10% and public universities increase their tuition by only 2%, then it is very likely that we would see a shift in attendance from private to public universities (at least amongst students accepted to both).
-The same can be said across brands, goods, and even categories of goods.
-Examples would be the relative price of Pepsi vs. Coke, Red Meat vs. Poultry and Clothes vs. Entertainment.
+For example, if private universities increase their tuition by 10% and public universities increase their tuition by 2%, thenwe'd probably see a shift in attendance from private to public universities (at least amongst students accepted at both).
+The same effect applies across brands, goods, and even categories of goods.
+Examples here are Pepsi vs. Coke, Red Meat vs. Poultry and Clothes vs. Entertainment.

-Leisure is defined here as every hour not at your paid job, even if it is spent with your mother-in-law.
-Leisure has been generally assumed to be a normal good.
+Leisure is defined here as every hour not at your paid job, even if you spend it with your mother-in-law.
+Leisure is generally assumed to be a normal good.
 Richer people retire younger and vacation time increases as one's income increases.

 Now, let's look at what happens when your income increases.
 Two very important things happen that contradict each other:

-If you are working part time at 10 hours/week at minimum wage, it is very likely the substitution effect will dominate if you are bumped up to $10/hour.
-Contrarily, if you are at the end of your career and receive a promotion, you very well may pare back your hours worked meaning the income effect will dominate.
+If you are working part time at $10 an hour, it's likely you'll work more if you get a raise (the substitution effect will dominate).
+Contrarily, if you are at the end of your career and receive a promotion, you very well may pare back your hours (the income effect will dominate).